Denisa-Georgiana-Dulica/OOP-Project_Italian-Restaurant/README.md

 3.a customer can add several products from the menu to an order;
 4.the program checks the availability of raw materials and launches the orders in the system or not.
 5.the entire flow is managed based on console commands defined in a legend;
+The project has been realized in Visual Studio 2022.

 # The first part of the project (Restaurant_Italian.cpp)